 University Child Development School is a private elementary school in Seattle.
 The principal of University Child Development School is Paula Smith.
-318 children attend University Child Development School and identify primarily as White, non-Hispanic; Asian; and Asian/Pacific Islander.
-The ratio of students to teachers at University Child Development School is 6:1.
+318 students attend University Child Development School and identify as White, non-Hispanic; Asian; and Asian/Pacific Islander.
+The student to teacher ratio at University Child Development School is 6:1.
 Seattle Area German American School is one of the nearest elementary schools.

 - Ceramics sculpture